doars/doars/CONTRIBUTING.md

 Before a pull request is allowed to be merged into the master branch at least one other contributor has to review and approve the changes made.

-- Changes follow styling.
+- Changes follow style guide.
 - Linter runs successfully.
-- Tests are up to date.
-- Tests runs successfully.
-- Documentation is up to date.
+- Documentation is up-to-date and correct.
+- Examples are up-to-date and run successfully.
-- Examples are up to date.
+- Tests are up to date and run successfully.
 - Commits are signed off.

+## Architecture

+TODO:

+### Repository architecture

+TODO:

+### Doars architecture

+TODO:

+### Context architecture

+TODO:

+### Directive architecture

+TODO:

+### Plugin architecture

+TODO: